There are two questions you should always ask when getting a mouse for 3D modeling: do you need 6DoF and secondly how many buttons do you need?

 Again while primarily catered towards gamers, for professional users, a high performance mouse with a regular and a familiar form factor but a plethora of buttons may just be the tool they are looking for.

 For adding to the comfort factor, this does offer thumb rest.
 However, as far as the weight is concerned this is lighter than the MX Master 3.
 This mouse weighs about 4.3 ounces.
-The MX Master 3 weigh about 5 ounces.
+The MX Master 3 weighs about 5 ounces.

 How to Choose the Right Mouse for Blender?